-They can be found in many places, but one of the most popular spots for foreigners to visit is at an inn called Ryokan.
-At these types of hotels you will often find indoor and outdoor pools where you can swim in between taking baths in their hot springs or even have a sauna!
+They can be found in many places, but one of the most popular spots for foreigners is an inn called ryokan.
+At these hotels, you will often find indoor and outdoor pools where you can swim between baths in their hot springs or even have a sauna!

 As a volcanically active country, Japan has well over 25,000 natural springs scattered throughout the country.
-If you were to visit a different one each week it would take more than a lifetime to visit them all!
+If you were to visit a different one each week, it would take more than a lifetime to see them all!

 The difference between Onsen and Sento

-A sento is also a public hot bath but the water does not come from a natural spring, this is regular piped water just as the water you get from your sink at home.
+A sento is also a public hot bath, but the water does not come from a natural spring; this is regular piped water like the water you get from your sink at home.

 Onsen Etiquette and How to Onsen properly in Japan

-In modern day Japan, onsen continues to play an important role in the culture and it’s a beloved and luxurious outing for many Japanese to visit an hot spring.
-Travelers that are brave enough to dip their feet in should be aware of the onsen etiquette that must be followed when visiting these natural hot springs.
+In modern-day Japan, the onsen plays an essential role in the culture, and it’s a beloved and luxurious outing for many Japanese to visit a hot spring.
+Travelers brave enough to dip their feet in should be aware of the onsen etiquette that must be followed when visiting these natural hot springs.

 1) Leave all your belongings in the locker room.

 You can only take a small towel with you into the onsen area.
-Often there will be a changing room available to put all personal belongings in.
-Small towels can be rented out at the front desk or you can bring your own in.
-What puts off many travelers and even some expats, is the naked aspect of it.
+Often, a changing room will be available to put all personal belongings in.
+Small towels can be rented out at the front desk, or you can bring your own.
+What puts off many travelers and even some expats is the naked aspect.

 2) Thoroughly wash your entire body before entering the hot springs.

 There will be a shower area with individual faucets with small stools where one can sit and scrub themselves down.
-Body soap and shampoo are also provided but you can bring your own if you wish.
-After completely showering and rinsing yourself off, make sure to rinse down your washing area, including the stool you sat on!
+After thoroughly showering and rinsing yourself off, rinse down your washing area, including the stool you sat on!
+Body soap and shampoo are also provided, but you can bring your own if you wish.